• About

 • Some people report success crushing lemon balm leaves and rubbing them on the skin as a DIY bug repellent.
 Lemon balm is also supposed to help with the itch from bugbites, so if it fails as a repellent, use it on the bite!

-Lemon Balm Uses in the Home and Kitchen
+Uses for Lemon Balm in the Home and Kitchen

 • Lemon balm adds a lovely lemony seasoning for all kinds of food and drinks.
 (See recipes below)